-The packetized technology that underlies most of the internet was created by Paul Baran as part of an effort to protect communications by moving from a centralized model of communication to a distributed one.
-While the Internet Society questions whether the creation of the internet was in direct response to concerns about nuclear threat, it clearly agrees that “later work on Internetting did emphasize robustness and survivability, including the capability to withstand losses of large portions of the underlying networks.”
+The packetized technology that underlies most of the Internet was created by Paul Baran as part of an effort to protect communications by moving from a centralized model of communication to a distributed one.
+While the Internet Society questions whether the creation of the Internet was in direct response to concerns about nuclear threat, it clearly agrees that “later work on Internetting did emphasize robustness and survivability, including the capability to withstand losses of large portions of the underlying networks.”

-The challenges presented in these recent outages are nothing new to the internet, and many of the smarter companies have taken lessons from history and built their offering in a way that ensures reliability and stability.
+The challenges presented in those recent outages are nothing new to the Internet and many of the smarter companies have taken lessons from history and built their offering in a way that ensures reliability and stability.
 For example, while many companies were flailing because of this week’s S3 failure, Netflix, one of the poster boys for Amazon services, was fine.
 In 2012, the company suffered from a major outage and learned its lesson.
 It built a set of tools to ensure that content keeps streaming even if the underlying data centers go dark and created a bunch of programs called “the Simian Army” to disrupt its own services.

 Having successfully proven them to work, the company now open sourced that software so anyone can use and improve it.
 Many of the companies which failed yesterday may be well served to take advantage of it to avoid the next infrastructure failure.